overextended/overextended.github.io/docs/ox_inventory/index.md

 ### Stashes / trunks are not saved at server restart

 The only supported way of doing a restart is **txAdmin scheduled restart**.
-txAdmin scheduled restart should be your only way of restarting a server in production (server with player in it).
+txAdmin scheduled restart should be your only way of restarting a server in production.

 If you need to do a manual restart, you must use `/saveinv` before restarting the server.
 If you don't do this, all inventory except players inventory will not be saved.